 Learn how to respond safely to an emergency, identify the materials released, and control the spill until further response is necessary.
-Go to page 44 for more details.

 Receive the information that is necessary for you to train and inform employees properly on OSHA standards.
 Learn to design and implement employee protection programs.
 Review and discuss the OSH Act, including citation and penalties and how to avoid them.
 Go to page 42 for more details.